smatechnologies/ibm-i-agent-docs/docs/message-management/screens.md

   -   When the Message Reply field is set to one of these special values, type into the first field the name of an alternate message queue, or the name of a user-defined program that may be used to retrieve or calculate the message reply string.
   -   Type into the second field the library location of either type of object.
   -   Refer to the discussion of How Message Management Works for more information about these two fields.
-- **Event Command** (F13=More):
+- **Capture App ID / Key**:
+  - The descriptive text for the Application ID is followed by the numeric APP KEY value that links this parameters record to Message Data Capture Definitions.
+Function key **F10** can be used to show a list of existing Capture Rules, from  which one may be selected with option **1** and returned to this field.
+During the branch to the Capture Rules function, a new Application ID may be defined and then selected for use with this Parameters record.
+- **Before/After Evt, Reply**:
+  - This option controls whether the Application's Capture Data Rules and any associated Response Rules will be executed before the Event Command and/or Reply action of this Parameters record will be completed.
+Older versions of the Agent did not provide this option, so the default behavior was that Capture Applications would always execute After the Parameters actions were completed.
+This would sometimes require that two Parameters records be created in order to set and utilize Dynamic Variable values required by either the Event Command or by the Reply field.
+Now, however, the Before option allows the Dynamic Variable values to be computed and set first, so that only one Parameters record is usually required to manage a message and it can rely on settings for the Event command or Reply code that could vary based on the content of the message.

+**OPTIONS -**
+These two options control which additional display formats might appear as **Enter** is pressed during the view or maintenance of a Message Management Parameters master record.

+- **Effective Times or Dates**: 1=Yes, 0 (zero) or blank = No.
+- **Threshold**: 1=Yes, 0 (zero) or blank = No.

+##### Format B

+**COMMAND -**
-  - This field contains the first several characters of the optional command to be executed when the message is detected.
+- **Event Command**: This field contains the entire command to be executed when the message Paramters **Answer Type** field value is E=Event or B=Both.
 The command can be an OpCon event command name and its parameters, or it can be any IBM i command and parameters.
-Use the function keys <**F4**>, <**F6**>, <**F8**>, and <**F10**> as desired for assistance in formatting the commands and Dynamic Variable or $VAR tokens that may be entered in this field.
+Use various function keys **F4**, **F8**, **F9**, and **F23** as desired for assistance in formatting the commands and Dynamic Variable or $VAR tokens that may be entered in this field.
-  - To enter more command characters, press function key <**F13**> or PageDown.
-Function keys **F4** or **F8** can also be used to prompt a command.
-After the command string is returned to this display, if the command string is longer than 210 characters, this field will be protected and displayed in cyan blue.
-In that case, it will become possible to press the **PageDown** function key to branch to a full screen display where long commands may be modified and extended.
   :::tip
-  Also refer to the discussion below about predefined OpCon Event Command variables that are supported by the LSAM in this field.
+  Also refer to the discussions just below about predefined OpCon Event Commands and $-System Variables (F23=$VAR) that are supported by the LSAM in this field.
   :::

+##### Format C

+**EFFECTIVE DATE/TIME -**
 - **Effective start date**:
 This is an ISO-standard date field.
 The default value for this field which means "not used" is 0001-01-01, where te digits are CCYY-MM-DD (century, year, month, day).
 When the date is set to an actual value, a message will not be processed unless the message issue date occurs on or after this date.
 - **Effective end date**: